Accounts payable process: full cycle, steps, automation

 6. Executing payment

-Executing payments completes the accounts payable cycle and maintains supplier trust.
-Reliable methods include:
+Executing payment completes the accounts payable cycle and maintains supplier trust.
+This is where your planning turns into action and money leaves your account.

 7. Recording payment

-Recording payments finalises the accounts payable process and updates your financial records.
-Final steps include:
+Recording payment finalises the accounts payable process and updates your financial records.
+This step ensures your books reflect reality and your reports stay accurate.

-• Confirm completion: Verify payment shows in supplier accounts and your bank records
+- Confirm completion: verify that payment shows in supplier accounts and your bank records

 How to automate accounts payable

-• Invoice scanning: Automatically capture invoice amounts and due dates from emails
+- Scan invoices: capture invoice amounts and due dates automatically from emails

 Streamline your accounts payable with Xero